 To illustrate the above point, one study involving more than 13,000 adolescents has found gastrointestinal symptoms such as abdominal bloating, constipation and reflux were more common amongst teens with acne.
 In addition, it has been recently confirmed that having low stomach acid (medically known as hypochlorhydria) is a huge risk factor for small intestine bacterial overgrowth (SIBO), a condition whereby bacteria from the colon migrate to the small intestine.

-Symptoms of SIBO are mild, and usually non-specific – abdominal distention, bloating, pain or discomfort, diarrhoea, weak and fatigue.
+Symptoms of SIBO are mild and usually non-specific – abdominal distention, bloating, pain or discomfort, diarrhoea, weakness and fatigue.
 If left untreated, SIBO can lead to malabsorption and consequently nutrient deficiencies.

 Here are some lifestyle tips to help you feel and look your best

 1. Consume foods rich in probiotics

 - These are the live bacteria found in fermented foods such as miso, kimchi, yoghurt.